Agarwal-Nilesh/Agarwal-Nilesh.github.io/_portfolio/projects-1.md

 ![trident4](/images/trident4.png)

-My Role:
+My Role: ideas to reality
 ---

-- Head of the Analysis department of Team Assailing Falcons
+- Head of the Analysis department of Team Assailing Falcons.
 - Directed the optimization of the aircraft's topology to enhance its structural design.
 - Fabricated in-house composite parts using vacuum bagging technique to meet design specifications and quality standards.
-- Collaborated with cross-functional departments to streamline the desgign and manufacturing process.
+- Collaborated with cross-functional departments to streamline the design and manufacturing process.

 ![trident5](/images/trident5.png)